 Experimental Collaborations Grant

-The Experimental Collaborations Grant will support eight student groups from the Faculty of Fine Arts and Music to create new, extra-curricular creative work.
-The grant was developed to encourage creativity, experimentation and community building within the student body.
-It serves as an opportunity for students to combine skills sets and interests to create new, ambitious, and possibly cross-disciplinary work.
-It also serves as framework for students to build relevant professional skills and gain visibility as emerging creative professionals.
+The Experimental Collaborations Grant is a program that supported eight student groups from the Faculty of Fine Arts and Music to create new, extra-curricular creative work.
+The grant was developed to encourage creativity, experimentation and community building within the student body throughout COVID-19 lock down and beyond.
+It served as an opportunity for students to combine skills sets and interests to create new, ambitious, and possibly cross-disciplinary work.
+It also acts as framework for students to build relevant professional skills and gain visibility as emerging creative professionals.

 ‘When human-contact is discouraged in this pandemic, how can art evoke sensory memory to simulate positive touch and remind us of human contact?’